wikimedia/wikimedia-discovery-relevanceForge/README.md

 ### Gerrit Config

-These files help Gerrit process patches correctly and are not directly part of the Rel Lab:
+These files help Gerrit process patches correctly and are not directly part of the Rel Forge:

 * `setup.cfg`
 * `tox.ini`